-- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training. - all staff members receive regular safeguarding and child protection updates (for example via email, Trust e-newsletters, staff meetings), as required but at least annually to provide them with relevant skills and knowledge to safeguard children effectively. - Half termly safeguarding newsletters written by the safeguarding team are shared with all staff. - Designated staff meeting time (See SOO) to provide updates to Safeguarding training are allocated at least termly. - 4.4 All visitors, temporary staff and volunteers to our academy will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
+- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training. - all staff members receive regular safeguarding and child protection updates (for example via email, Trust e-newsletters, staff meetings and INSET), as required but at least annually to provide them with relevant skills and knowledge to safeguard children effectively. - 4.4 All visitors, temporary staff and volunteers to our academy will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
 (See Appendix 2).
+These procedures are available via a leaflet or via an electronic form upon sign in.

-These are shard as booklets which are provided by the school office as visitors sign in.
-There are also signs around the school with photos of alongside names of the Safeguarding Team. - 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection will attend appropriate training in accordance with their role, this may include but not exclusive to; attending multi-agency training courses organised by the local authority, NSPCC training, CEOP training or any other training deemed to meet the contextual safeguarding needs of the Academy.
+- 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection will attend appropriate training in accordance with their role, this may include but not exclusive to; attending multi-agency training courses organised by the local authority, NSPCC training, CEOP training or any other training deemed to meet the contextual safeguarding needs of the Academy.
 The DSL and alternate will attend Designated Safeguarding Lead (DSL) training two years.
 In addition to formal training the DSL will ensure that they update their knowledge and skills at regular intervals and demonstrate annually to keep up with developments relevant to their role.
-CPD files with records of attendance, cluster meetings, Local Safeguarding Children's Groups, personal development, e- courier and the Trust e-newsletter updates should be kept in a CPD file. available for inspection during the Trust Safeguarding Audit/LA safeguarding audits/Safeguarding Governors check. - 4.6 Our Local Governing Body will also undertake appropriate training to equip them with the knowledge the Trust strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
+CPD files with records of attendance, cluster meetings, Local Safeguarding Children's Groups, personal development, e- courier and the Trust e-newsletter updates should be kept in a CPD file. available for inspection during the Trust Safeguarding Audit/LA safeguarding audits/Safeguarding Governors check. - 4.6 Our local governing body will also undertake appropriate training to equip them with the knowledge the Trust strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
 This training takes place at induction and is updated regularly.

-Training for Governors to support them in their safeguarding role is available from Norfolk Governor Services or attend training provided by the Trust Head of Safeguarding. - 4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance.
-Annex B of 'Keeping Children Safe in Education' (2023) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Female Genital Mutilation.
-In addition, local guidance can be accessed via Norfolk Safeguarding Children

-Partnership and the Suffolk Safeguarding Partnership and also within the Safeguarding Section of the Norfolk Schools website.
+Training for Governors to support them in their safeguarding role is available from Modern Governor or attend training provided by the Trust Head of Safeguarding.

+4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance.
+Annex B of 'Keeping Children Safe in Education' (2024) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Female Genital Mutilation.
+In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and the Suffolk Safeguarding Partnership and also within the Safeguarding Section of the Norfolk Schools website.